 Music for my videos I normally find on these pages:

 Sometimes it takes longer to find the right song than to edit a video btw…

 I found a really great overview on which camera to use while travelling on pinterest.
 Here you’ll find some great tips and tricks to help you decide which camera is the best for you.

 Which camera are you using when travelling for photography and videos?

-Disclosure: Canon provided me with cameras and lenses for testing purposes.
+Disclosure: Canon provided me with cameras and lenses and Apple with the iPhone 7 Plus for testing purposes.
 Some links in this post are affiliate links, if you pay something through this it doesn’t cost you more but my holiday fund gets some extra cents.
 Great deal, isn’t it?